lukevolpatti/avr/README.md

 # avr
 A repository of AVR code examples.
+Includes code for an autonomous LEGO car.
 ## Compiling
 ### Using avra
 ~~~~